frappe/erpnext/erpnext/docs/user/manual/en/accounts/credit-note.md

 ##### How to make credit note in ERPNext

 The user can make a credit note against the sales invoice or they can directly make credit note from the sales invoice without reference
-Goto module Accounts > Sales Invoice > New > Enabled Is Return
+Goto module Accounts > Sales Invoice > New > Manually enabled Is Return checkbox

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/accounts/credit-note.png">
+Note: For credit note set the negative quantity while adding the item

 #### Example